 If you and your spouse are in the process of getting a divorce, or have already been granted one, then the applicable Act is the Divorce Act, R.S.C.
 1985, c.
-3. If you have obtained a custody order pursuant to s.
+3. If you have obtained a parenting order pursuant to s.
 20(2)-(3), then it has legal effect throughout Canada and, once registered, is enforceable in any province.
 Therefore, if the order specifies that the child is not to be removed from the jurisdiction, then enforcement of the order will typically entail the return of your child.

 You should always endeavor to contact the police, who may provide assistance to you, as well as a family lawyer who can educate and advise you with regards to the relevant laws and the procedure to be followed.